Bischoff/wozmania/docs/performance.md

 I tried to write code that was as fast as possible, even at the price of compactness, therefore it uses macros instead of subroutines.
-The ARM return stack is intentionally not used at all.
+The ARM return stack is intentionally almost not used at all.